Ana Fernández / SEO

 • CTR and average position (SEO)

-• Conversions by page or keyword
+• Conversions per page or keyword

 • Joint efficiency indicators:

-• Combined CAC per source
+• Combined CAC by source

-• Full cross-channel funnel (awareness by SEO → conversion by SEM, for example)
+• Full funnel by cross-channel (awareness via SEO → conversion via SEM, for example)

-• LTV by channel or input type
+• LTV by channel or entry type

 • Clear and shared visualization:

-• Use dashboards in Looker Studio, Tableau or Power BI that integrate Search Console, Google Ads, GA4, HubSpot, etc.
+• Use dashboards in Looker Studio, Tableau, or Power BI that integrate Search Console, Google Ads, GA4, HubSpot, etc.

 Conclusion

 The “SEO vs SEM” debate no longer makes sense.
-The only strategy that works in competitive environments is the one that understands When to use each channel, how to connect them and how to translate them into business results.
+The only strategy that works in competitive environments is the one that understands when to use each channel, how to connect them, and how to translate them into business results.